 Many, but not all, domestic infant adoptions are semi-open adoptions.
 This means that the birth parents and adoptive parents meet and the adoptive parents agree to provide pictures and updates on the child; however, confidentiality is maintained.
 Depending on the comfort level of the involved individuals, these semi-open adoptions can lead to more open situations where last names and contact information are shared.

-If you have questions about domestic infant adoption, or if you are interested in adopting an infant, please contact Jeanne T. Tate, P.A. (firstname.lastname@example.org or 813.258.3355).
-Jeanne has focused her practice on adoption law for over 30 years and has helped complete adoptions for thousands of families.
+If you have questions about domestic infant adoption, or if you are interested in adopting an infant, please contact Jeanne T. Tate, P.A. ([email protected] or 813.258.3355).
+The attorneys at Jeanne T. Tate, P.A. have focused their practice on adoption law for a combined total of over 120 years and have helped complete thousands of adoptions.
+Click HERE to learn what considerations to take into account when selecting an adoption attorney.